My party app that always disappears fast!

 - Preheat the oven to 375°F.

 - Whisk together the eggs, milk, salt, pepper, and garlic powder in a large bowl with a spout or in a large measuring cup.
-Refrigerate until ready to use.5 large eggs, 1 cup milk, ¾ teaspoon salt, ¼ teaspoon black pepper, ¼ teaspoon garlic powder
+Refrigerate until ready to use.5 large large eggs, 1 cup milk, ¾ teaspoon salt, ¼ teaspoon black pepper, ¼ teaspoon garlic powder

 - Roll out dough on a lightly floured cutting board until it is at least 12 inches round in diameter.
 Use a 2 ½-inch round cookie cutter to cut 24 circles from each sheet of pie crust.
 You will end up re-rolling the dough about 3-4 times.
 Press pie crust rounds into the bottoms of a mini muffin tray that has been sprayed liberally with non-stick cooking spray.
 Press up the sides so the crust completely covers them.2 (7-ounce) pie crusts

 - Fill each pie crust with 1 teaspoon of add-ins and a sprinkle of cheese.
 Pour in the egg mixture and fill up just shy of the top of the pie crust.
-Use a small spoon to mix together all of the add-ins and cheese so they’re evenly distributed throughout the egg mixture.½ cup shredded Cheddar cheese, 1 cup add-ins
+Use a small spoon to mix together all of the add-ins and cheese so they’re evenly distributed throughout the egg mixture.½ cup shredded cheddar cheese, 1 cup add-ins

 - Bake at 375°F for 20-22 minutes, or until the pie crust is golden and the egg middle no longer jiggles.
 Serve immediately with a sprinkle of fresh herbs and enjoy!